 The first time I crossed paths with Adams I was a young boy around half his age and he was in his teens.
 Because of that crossing of paths we met again years later (both meetings of which I get into below).
-However, the first time I bring him up chronologically in my works is in the somewhat indepth exploration of the American spiritual traveler Larry Darrell, the same person that turned out to be my Zen mentor (as found in the source so cited at the end of the quote).
-Far down in the text is a nearly overlooked mention of a Adams that goes like:
+However, the first time I bring him up chronologically in my works is in the somewhat in depth exploration of the American spiritual traveler called by his foremost chronicler by name Larry Darrell, Darrell being the same person that turned out to be my Zen mentor (as found in the source so cited at the end of the quote).
+Far down in that text is a nearly overlooked mention of a Adams that goes like:

 "Interestingly enough, my uncle --- who was highly prominent in my own life prior to meeting my mentor --- had also, at one time, met Alexander, the only known connection between my uncle and my mentor except for possibly the artist and onetime wartime medical orderly William Rothenstein and oneRobert Adams, mentioned to me by both at one time or the other briefly in passing for reasons I am unable to recall at the moment."(source)